 Our stay in Istanbul was brief, but did require an overnight stay.
-(As an aside, if you’re catching a cruise, especially overseas, ALWAYS plan your arrival in your port city at least one day before sailing, as a buffer in case something goes wrong along the way.)
+(If you’re catching a cruise, especially overseas, ALWAYS plan your arrival at least one day before sailing.
+You want that buffer in case something goes wrong along the way.)
 And so came the always difficult decision of choosing a hotel in the city.
 When I’m traveling in a large city, my preference is smaller, non-branded boutique hotels.
 Yes, yes, I know – no loyalty program points.
-But I find that smaller hotels tend to provide more personalized experience with more of a local flavor than the chains, plus they can be less expensive, especially in Europe.
+But I find that smaller hotels tend to provide more personalized experience with more of a local flavor than chains.
+Plus they can be less expensive, especially in Europe.

 - Binbirdirek Mh.
 Klodfarer Caddesi No. 8, Istanbul, Turkey

 - Features: free WiFi, free buffet breakfast, free airport transfter (Ataturk airport only, 3-night minimum stay), 10% cash payment discount, tour services available, computer workstation available, rooftop restaurant